Lakers overcome James' absence to beat Kings 117-92

 Sacramento missed 17 of 18 shots from the field during a stretch that lasted into the fourth quarter.
 The Kings fell to 2-3 under interim coach Alvin Gentry.

 Richaun Holmes scored 27 points on 12-for-13 shooting in his first game back after missing three with an illness.
-De’Aaron Fox added 17.
+De’Aaron Fox added 17 but also had seven turnovers.

+“I want to apologize to every Kings fan out there because you do not deserve this,” Gentry said.
+“The second half was a disaster and it was an embarrassment.
+We can’t do what we did in the second half. … The fans don’t deserve that.”

 MISSING LEBRON